 - Read the book Fry Bread: A Native American Family Story by Kevin Noble Maillard.
 Fry bread is a food made and eaten in modern Native American communities across the US.
 It has a historical connection to the forced relocation of Native Americans to reservations.
 “Fry bread is history.
 The long walk, the stolen land/Strangers in our own world/With unknown food/We made new recipes/From what we had.”
 Along with its historical roots, it’s also a food that creates solidarity between Native communities.
 Find curriculum connections and ideas for teaching this book from School Library Journal.

-Cherokee folktales and books about agriculture/nature:
+Cherokee and other Indigenous-authored books about agriculture/nature:

 - Felix the Frozen Frog by Lynn Lossiah